Signs of over-fertilized Plants

 How to use diatomaceous earth in the garden

 Diatomaceous earth (DE) is a powder that is made from naturally occurring sedimentary rock.
 This sedimentary rock is formed from fossilized remains of hard-shelled microalgae.
 Diatomaceous earth consists of 80 to 90 % of silica.
 It can be used for various purposes and one of them is in gardening.
-Diatomaceous earth is non-toxic to pets.
+It is non-toxic to pets.
 Here is how to use diatomaceous earth to control pests in the garden.
 How to control insects using Diatomaceous earth?
 Diatomaceous earth can help control pests such as mealy bugs, aphids, thrips, spider mites, beetles etc. Simply sprinkle some DE powder on the plant’s base and foliage.
-DE is not toxic and cannot harm the…
+DE is not toxic and cannot harm the soil.…

 12 Best companion plants for beetroot.